Nicolas Dupont-Aignan: 2017 presidential election

 Dupont-Aignan announced his candidacy for the 2017 presidential election during an interview on TF1 on 15 March 2016.
 Polls taken shortly after gave Dupont-Aignan a voting intention between 3 and 6%.
 On 7 March 2017, Dupont-Aignan secured the necessary 500 signatures to run in the 2017 presidential election before releasing his manifesto the following day in the form of a book.

 Shortly after the beginning of the first round, Dupont-Aignan denounced Emmanuel Macron, saying that he "served the interests of the rich" and accused Serge Dassault, the owner of Le Figaro, of harassing him through text messages in an attempt to get him to renounce his candidacy in endorsement of François Fillon.
 Le Figaro denies that Dupont-Aignan was harassed though does not deny text messages were exchanged between the two.
 On 22 April, Dupont-Aignan organised a petition demanding that three televised debates be shown during the first round with all candidates appearing at the debates.
 Because he was not invited to the first debate, he left prematurely and denounced TF1 for what he called a "lack of democracy".

 In the first voting round of 23 April, Dupont-Aignan came in the sixth place, receiving 1,695,000 votes which represents 4.70% of the vote total.
 Failing to hit the 5% threshold, Dupont-Aignan was not reimbursed for his campaign funds.
 During an interview on 28 April 2017, he endorsed Marine Le Pen for the second round saying that he would help her with campaigning.

 Marine Le Pen pledged in return to appoint him as Prime Minister of France should she win.
 The electoral alliance between Debout la France and Front National gathered protesters in Dupont-Aignan's commune, Yerres.
 Dupont-Aignan was also called a "petainist" and compared to Pierre Laval.
 Dupont-Aignan also had dissidents within his own party with his "right hand", Olivier Clodong, resigning.
 Dominique Jamet, Vice President of Debout la France, resigned as well.
 Le Pen lost the vote in the second round of the election against Emmanuel Macron.

 Dupont-Aignan was reelected during the legislative election of 2017; he resigned as Mayor of Yerres later that year and was succeeded by Clodong.

+He was reelected in the 2022 election.
+In the 2024 election, he lost his seat in the second round to New Popular Front's Bérenger Cernon.